olas4prof/SQL-Bank-Churn/README.md

 * How does gender influence the likelihood of customer attrition?    https://github.com/olas4prof/SQL-Bank-Churn/blob/main/sql_scripts/gender_vs_attrition.sql
 * How does marital status affect the average open-to-buy credit line?  https://github.com/olas4prof/SQL-Bank-Churn/blob/main/sql_scripts/marital_status_vs_open_to_buy.sql
 * What impact does the number of dependents have on the total transaction amount?   https://github.com/olas4prof/SQL-Bank-Churn/blob/main/sql_scripts/dependents_vs_transaction.sql
+# My Insights
+* Credit limits generally increase with age for both genders, with the largest increases seen in male customers.
+* Female customers have a higher likelihood of attrition than male customers, although they also represent a larger share of the bank’s customer base.
+* Married customers have the lowest average open-to-buy credit line, while divorced and unknown-status customers have the highest.
+* There’s a slight irregularity with 2 dependents (4476) being slightly higher than 3 dependents (4309), but the overall trend increases with more dependents.

+# Conclusion
+Customer characteristics strongly influence banking behavior and attrition.
+Older and male customers have higher credit limits, while married customers show lower open-to-buy balances.
+Female customers are more likely to churn, and customers with more dependents tend to have higher transaction activity.
+These insights can guide the bank in targeted retention, credit management, and product strategies.